oschettler/ploy/README.md

 ## Use Cases

 *  Deploy each branch as a working copy, in the guise of https://platform.sh/
-*  Automatically deploy code updates to a production server, possibly after running a set of automatic tests
+*  Automatically build, install, and deploy code updates to a production server, possibly after running a set of automatic tests

 ## Setup